vanitasvitae/vanitasvitae.github.io/README.md

 ## Other work

+### Bachelors Thesis

 I wrote my bachelors thesis about OMEMO encryption (in German).
 Here you can take a look for yourselves.

 [Bachelors thesis - OMEMO encryption](https://github.com/vanitasvitae/vanitasvitae.github.io/raw/master/bachelorthesis.pdf)

+### Google Summer of Code

+I'm participating in the Google Summer of Code as a student for the XMPP Standards Foundation.
+I'm contributing to Ignite Realtime's Smack project to implement Jingle
+File Transfer (XEP-0234) combined with end-to-end encryption.

 ## Contact me